Our Unpaid Wages Lawyer in Los Angeles Explains the Rules

 It is difficult for most people to determine whether their employers misclassified their roles or duties.
 We encourage you to contact us if you have questions about employment misclassification in California.

 Contact an Unpaid Wages Lawyer in Los Angeles to Learn More

 Our attorneys dedicate our law practice to helping workers who were wronged by their employers.
-The Law Offices of Kesluk, Silverstein & Jacob offers free consultations to employees and other types of workers who have questions about California labor laws.
+Kesluk, Silverstein, Jacob & Morrison, P.C. offers free consultations to employees and other types of workers who have questions about California labor laws.